docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 >
 >Enhanced Container Isolation is currently in [Early Access](../../release-lifecycle.md#early-access-ea) and available to Docker Business customers only.

-Enhanced Container Isolation provides an additional layer of security was it which prevents containers from running as root in the Docker Desktop Linux VM.
-This ensures a strong container-to-host isolation and locks in any security configurations that have been created, for instance Registry Access Management policies and Admin Controls.
+Enhanced Container Isolation provides an additional layer of security that prevents containers from running as root in the Docker Desktop Linux VM.
+This ensures a strong container-to-host isolation and locks in any security configurations that have been created, for instance through Registry Access Management policies or with Admin Controls.

-With Enhanced Container Isolation, Docker Desktop:

-- Has a secure boot to prevent modification of Docker provided binaries pre-boot (e.g. docker engine, containerd, runc, etc)
-- Prevents user containers from bypassing security controls and modifying system files.
-- Prevents exposure of docker daemon on TCP without TLS

-It also means all containers run unprivileged in the Docker Desktop Linux VM, in user namespaces.
-Root access to the Linux VM is removed, privileged containers cannot be run and there is no access to the host namespaces.
-As a result, it becomes impossible for users to alter Admin Controls via containers.
+### Who is it for?

+- For organizations that want to prevent container attacks and reduce vulnerabilities.
+- For organizations that want ensure stronger container isolation that is easy and intuitive to implement on developers' machines.

+### What happens when Enhanced Container Isolation is switched on?

 When Enhanced Container Isolation is enabled using [Admin Controls](../admin-controls/index.md), developers can no longer: